 Today, more companies than ever are automating portions, if not the entirety of their welding operations.
 The reasons are many: to address the welder shortage, improve quality, decrease waste and rework, and/or to increase productivity.
 Not all companies that attempt welding automation, however, are successful.
-In fact, those that begin without a well-thought-out roadmap are risking valuable time and investments and are likely to miss the full benefits of welding automation.
+In fact, those without a roadmap are risking valuable time and investments and can miss the full benefits of automation.

-On average, labor accounts for approximately 70 percent of any welded part’s cost.
-A welding automation system has the potential for reducing that cost, as a welding robot can typically do the work of two to four people, operating without attention deficits or bad days.
+On average, labor accounts for approximately 70% of any welded part’s cost.
+Automation can reduce that cost, as a welding robot can typically do the work of two to four people.
 Companies cannot, however, simply purchase an automated welding system and let it go.
-A skilled welding operator is needed to program the equipment, which may involve additional training to upgrade his or her skill sets, and may also require alleviating this welding operator of some existing tasks.
+A skilled welding operator must program the equipment, which may involve additional training to upgrade their skill sets.
+It may also require alleviating them of some existing tasks.

-With the right welding automation system, a company can significantly improve first-pass weld quality and reduce the need for scrapping or reworking parts.
-It can also minimize or eliminate spatter, which in turn reduces the need to apply anti-spatter or perform post-weld clean up—both labor-intensive processes.
-Plus, if a company currently has personnel applying anti-spatter, it may be able to free up that manpower for other, more productive uses elsewhere.
+With the right automated welding system, a company can significantly improve first-pass weld quality and reduce the need for scrapping or reworking parts.
+It can also minimize or eliminate spatter, reducing the need to apply anti-spatter or perform post-weld clean up — both labor-intensive processes.
+Plus, if a company currently has personnel applying anti-spatter, it may free up that manpower for more productive uses elsewhere.

 An automated welding system can reduce over-welding, a common and costly occurrence associated with the semi-automatic process.
 For example, if a company has welding operators who weld a bead that is 1/8-inch too large on every pass, it can potentially double the cost of welding (both for labor and for filler metals), and over-welding may adversely affect the integrity of the part.
 Automation can prevent this problem.

 Finally, robotic welding is fast.
-They don’t have to weld all day to be profitable; they only have to weld more quickly than a manual welding operator—and they do.
+They don’t have to weld all day to be profitable; they only have be faster than a manual welding operator — and they do.
 That fact increases productivity, and creating the same number of parts in a shorter time also decreases labor costs and raises profitability.

 One of the first things to ask when considering welding automation is this: “Does the company have a blueprint, preferably an electronic blueprint, of its parts?”
 If it doesn’t, it probably won’t meet the basic criterion necessary to ensure the part is repeatable, and repeatability is the key to automation.

 An automated welding system, whether robotic or fixed, needs to weld in the same place every time.
-If a part’s design is unable to hold its tolerances–if there are gap and/or fit-up issues–the company will simply be automating a broken process, which in turn, can lead to increased rework and scrap.
+If a part’s design can't hold its tolerances – if there are gap and/or fit-up issues – the company will simply be automating a broken process.
+This can lead to increased rework and scrap.

-If a company currently relies on its welding operators to compensate for fit-up issues, it will need to look upstream in the manufacturing process to ensure consistency.
-What processes will need to change to make sure uniform parts are sent downstream by these welding operators?
+If a company currently relies on its welders to compensate for fit-up issues, it will need to look upstream to ensure consistency.
+What processes will need to change to make sure welding operators send down uniform parts?
 Or, if vendors supply the components, can they guarantee that consistency?

 Robotics or fixed automation?

-There is no single automation solution that is best for every company.
-The best solution will depend on many factors, including the expected lifetime of the job, the cost of tooling involved and the flexibility offered.
+There is no single automated welding system that is best for every company.
+The best solution will depend on many factors.
+These include the expected lifetime of the job, the cost of tooling involved and the flexibility offered.

-Fixed automation is the most efficient and cost-effective way to weld certain components, such as those requiring simple repetitive straight welds or round welds, where the part is rotated on a lathe.
+Fixed automation is the most efficient and cost-effective way to weld certain components.
+These include those requiring simple repetitive straight welds or round welds, where operations rotate the part on a lathe.
 For a company that wants to redeploy the asset when the current job ends, however, a robotic welding system offers more flexibility.
-A welding robot can also hold programs for multiple jobs, so, depending on volume, it may be able to handle the tasks of several fixed-automation systems.
+A welding robot can also hold programs for multiple jobs.
+Therefore, depending on volume, it may be able to handle the tasks of several fixed-automation systems.

-Although robotic welding is more expensive than a fixed-automation system, companies should be sure to consider the cost of the necessary tooling before deciding between the two.
-Fixed welding automation systems can become quite expensive if extensive changes are required to retool a part to ensure it can be welded consistently.
+Although robotic welding is more expensive than a fixed-automation system, consider the cost of the necessary tooling before picking one.
+Fixed welding automation systems can become quite expensive if it requires extensive changes to retool a part to ensure it can be welded consistently.

 Ready for welding automation?

 A streamlined workflow is one of automation’s benefits.
-To achieve it, however, it is necessary to look beyond the weld cell to ensure your facility can accommodate a smooth flow of materials.
-It would make little sense, for instance, to invest in a welding automation system to increase your productivity and then place it in a corner where each part has to be handled twice.
+To achieve this, look beyond the weld cell to ensure your facility can accommodate a smooth flow of materials.
+It would make little sense, for instance, to invest in an automated welding system to increase your productivity and then place it in a corner where each part has to be handled twice.

-Companies should have a dependable supply of parts in order to avoid moving a bottleneck from one area to another and should also look at the expected cycle time of the welding robot.
+Companies should have a dependable supply of parts in order to avoid moving a bottleneck from one area to another.
+They should also look at the expected cycle time of the welding robot.
 Can personnel supply parts to keep up with the demand of the automated welding system’s cycle time?
-If not, the supply of parts, including where they are stored and how they are moved, will need to be adjusted if automation is to be successful.
-Otherwise, a welding robot will sit idle waiting for components to come down the line—a costly and counterproductive state for a company to find its welding automation system.
+If not, you'll need to adjust the supply of parts, including where they're stored and how they're moved, for successful automation.
+Otherwise, a welding robot will sit idle waiting for components to come down the line.
+This is a costly and counterproductive state for a company to find its welding automation system.

-Companies will need to have the right power and gas systems in place or factor in the cost of implementing these systems.
+Companies need to have the right power and gas systems or factor in the cost of implementing these systems.
 To move to welding automation, a facility needs a 480-volt, three-phase power supply, as well as bulk delivery of gas and wire.
-A gas manifold system may add to the initial cost of automation, but will minimize downtime for changing gas cylinders in the long run.
+A gas manifold system may add to the initial cost, but will minimize downtime for changing gas cylinders in the long run.

 Determining who will oversee the welding automation system and providing training is also essential.
 Most robotic welding OEMs offer a weeklong training course explaining how to operate the equipment.
-This course, followed by a week of advanced programming, is recommended.
+Experts recommend this course, followed by a week of advanced programming.